-Signs that it's particularly important to have a lawyer
+Signs that it's important to have a lawyer

 - The case is complicated.
 Some legal issues, like child custody cases, can be very difficult to handle on your own.

 - You have a huge amount to win or lose.
-For instance, you could lose your house, lose a lot of money or get back a lot of money.
+For instance, you could lose access to your children, your house or a lot of money.

 - You are unlikely to be able to agree with the other side.
 If you can find middle ground by negotiating with the other side, that can be a good solution without a lawyer.
 On the other hand, if the other side already has a lawyer, that could mean that you should get one too.

 - You are getting divorced and you have experienced domestic violence or the divorce could affect your immigration status.
 In these cases, you may be able to get help for free through legal aid.

 In criminal cases, you have a "right to counsel."
 That means you have a right to have a lawyer, even if you can't afford to pay one.
 In this case, you can ask for a public defender or court appointed counsel.

 In civil cases, like divorce or foreclosure, you do not have this same "right to counsel."
 In this case, low-income people can find help from legal aid.
 There are also bar association lawyer referral services that can connect anyone with a lawyer to hire.

 Where to find a lawyer

 There are many ways to find a lawyer to help you with your civil legal problems in Ohio.
 On this site we can help you find: